minhloi/dice/README.md

   - Import the project in Eclipse.
   - Compile the GameEngine.java in sr/main package.

 ####3.
-License and Credits:
+Licenses and Credits:
   - In-game background by bvigec: http://bvigec.deviantart.com/art/Level-background-for-a-mobile-game-355249548
   - All character sprites by gameart2d.com: http://www.gameart2d.com/freebies.html
-  - Font used is Sniglet: https://www.fontsquirrel.com/fonts/sniglet
+  - Font used for titles is Sniglet: https://www.fontsquirrel.com/fonts/sniglet

 ***